Stomach cancer

 Radiotherapy has to be carefully planned.
 You’ll have scans and a pre-treatment planning appointment to map out the treatment area and calculate the dose you’ll need.

 Radiotherapy side-effects can include tiredness, indigestion, feeling sick, and red skin in the treatment area, similar to sunburn.
-They usually come on gradually and last for a few weeks after treatment.
+They usually come on gradually and last for around two weeks after treatment.
 With a short course of treatment, side-effects are likely to be less.
 Chemoradiotherapy can have more severe side-effects.

 Targeted cancer drugs